wohlner/god-and-me/README.md

 # god-and-me
-Code for my Internet art piece, God and me
+Code for my Internet art piece, _God and me_.
+This is a work in progress and not a complete piece yet.